Ahimsa in Jainism: Transgressions

-Philosophical overview
+Philosophical Nuance and Analysis

 Important constituents

 While Jainism enjoins observance of total nonviolence by the ascetics, it is often argued that the man is constantly obliged to engage in destructive activities of eating, drinking, breathing and surviving in order to support his body.
 According to Jainism, life is omnipresent with infinite beings including microorganisms pervading each and every part of the universe.
 Hence it may still be possible to avoid killing of gross animals, but it is impossible to avoid killing of subtle microorganisms in air and water, plant life and various types of insects that may be crushed by walking.

 However, the Jain conception of ahimsa is quite different from what is commonly understood by violence.
 The violence is defined more by the motives and the consequences to the self rather than by the act itself.
 Furthermore, according to Jain Scriptures, destruction of less developed organism brings about lesser karmas than destruction of developed animals and karmas generated in observance of religious duties faultlessly disappears almost immediately.
 Hence, it is possible to observe complete nonviolence with right knowledge, even when some outward violence occurs to living beings in the course of performing religious duties by observing carefulness and pure mental disposition without any attachment.